Restream/reindexer/readme.md

 }

 type ComplexItem struct {
-	BaseItem         // Index fields of BaseItem will be added to reindex Actor    []Actor // Index fields of Actor will be added to reindex as arrays Name     string  `reindex:"name"`      // Hash-index for "name" Year     int     `reindex:"year,tree"` // Tree-index for "year" Value    int     `reindex:"value,-"`   // Store(column)-index for "value" Metainfo int     `json:"-"`            // Field "MetaInfo" will not be stored in reindexer Parent   *Item   `reindex:"-"`         // Index fields of parent will NOT be added to reindex }
+	BaseItem              // Index fields of BaseItem will be added to reindex Actor         []Actor // Index fields ("name" and "age") of Actor will be added to reindex as array-indexes Name          string  `reindex:"name"`      // Hash-index for "name" Year          int     `reindex:"year,tree"` // Tree-index for "year" Value         int     `reindex:"value,-"`   // Store(column)-index for "value" Metainfo      int     `json:"-"`            // Field "MetaInfo" will not be stored in reindexer Parent        *Item   `reindex:"-"`         // Index fields of "Parent" will NOT be added to reindex and all of the "Parent" exported content will be stored as non-indexed data
+	ParentHidden  *Item   `json:"-"`            // Indexes and fields of "ParentHidden" will NOT be added to reindexer privateParent *Item                         // Indexes and fields of "ParentHidden" will NOT be added to reindexer (same as with `json:"-"`)
+	AnotherActor  Actor   `reindex:"actor"`     // Index fields of "AnotherActor" will be added to reindexer with prefix "actor." (in this example two indexes will be created: "actor.actor_name" and "actor.age")
+}
 ```